zilliztech/GPTCache/docs/usage.md

 # GPTCache Quick Start

-GPTCache is easy to understand and can boost your LLM API speed by 100x in just two steps:
+GPTCache is easy to use and can reduce the latency of LLM queries by 100x in just two steps:

-1. Build your cache, which includes deciding on embedding functions, similarity evaluation functions, where to store the data, and eviction configurations.
+1. __Build your cache.__ In particular, you'll need to decide on an embedding function, similarity evaluation function, where to store your data, and the eviction policy.
-2. Choose your adapter.
-GPTCache currently supports the OpenAI chatGPT interface and langchain interface.
-Langchain supports a variety of LLMs, such as Anthropic, Llama-cpp, Huggingface hub, and Cohere.
+2. __Choose your LLM.__ GPTCache currently supports OpenAI's ChatGPT (GPT3.5-turbo) and langchain.
+Langchain supports a variety of LLMs, such as Anthropic, Huggingface, and Cohere models.

 ### Build your **Cache**

-The interface for initializing the cache looks like the following:
+The default interface for `Cache` is as follows:

 ```
 class Cache: